 Harmony with nature

-Swiss educator Johann Heinrich Pestalozzi (1746-1827) attemped to put the methods of Emile into practice using his own son as a guinea pig, which led to disappointment when said son did not learn to read or write or demonstrate any particular talents.
+Swiss educator Johann Heinrich Pestalozzi (1746-1827) attempted to put the methods of Emile into practice using his own son as a guinea pig, which led to disappointment when said son did not learn to read or write or demonstrate any particular talents.
 This prompted Pestalozzi to develop a more practical version of Rousseau’s ideas.
-Picking up themes from both Locke and Rousseau, he believed that education should harmonise with a child’s nature, and devised a system of teaching in line with a child’s capacity at the various stages of development.
+Picking up themes from both Locke and Rousseau, he believed that education should harmonise with a child’s nature and devised a system of teaching in line with a child’s capacity at the various stages of development.

 Pestalozzi was against rote learning and cramming of facts, preferring to set children questions and problems to solve in order to stimulate their thought processes and curiosity.
 (This was not a novel concept – the 8th Century educator Alcuin of York had set his students mathematical puzzles with the same aim in mind – but in the era we are discussing it was far from common practice).
 Pestalozzi’s concept of ‘teaching by things’ was given practical form in ‘object lessons’ during which children would discover as much as possible about the objects they were presented with using their senses before any descriptions or explanations were provided by the teacher (2).